-The next piece of my past leaves me feeling vulnerable and ashamed when I share it because my entire existence revolves around this one event.
-It feels like I cannot have a single in-depth conversation without this topic coming up, and the records that play over and over in my mind say that people think I repeatedly bring this up to get attention.
+The next piece of my past leaves me feeling vulnerable when I share it because my entire existence revolves around this one event.
+It feels like I cannot have a single in-depth conversation without this topic coming up.
 I wish that so much of who I am and what I do were not determined by this one event in my life.
 But it is.
 I will forever be processing the loss of my mother at 3 years old.
 She passed away in child birth, and we lost the baby as well.
 It was a shock for my family and for our small town community.
 She was truly a light in this life to those who knew her.

 After years of processing my mother’s death, I came to a conclusion that deeply impacted my decision to go into Eastern medicine.
 The Western medical field is mind-blowingly advanced – we can replace a person’s limb, regenerate burnt tissue, read a sequence of DNA, cure diseases that used to cause millions of deaths.
 But maybe Western medicine does not have all the answers.